sighupio/fury-kubernetes-opa/README.md

 > [!NOTE]
 > The following instructions are for using the module with furyctl legacy, or downloading it and using it via kustomize.
 >
-> In the latest versions of the SIGHUP Distribution the Policy Core Module is natively integrated and can be used and configured by the `.spec.distribution.modules.policy` key in the configuration file.
+> In the latest versions of the SIGHUP Distribution the Policy Module is natively integrated and can be used and configured by the `.spec.distribution.modules.policy` key in the configuration file.

 ### Prerequisites